2022–23 Manchester United F.C. season: EFL Cup

 As United were competing in UEFA competition in 2022–23, they entered the EFL Cup in the third round.
 They were drawn against Aston Villa, and the match was played at Old Trafford on 10 November 2022.
 United gave a debut to goalkeeper Martin Dúbravka, who kept a clean sheet in the first half, but within three minutes of the second half starting, United were behind to a goal from Ollie Watkins.
 Anthony Martial equalised 19 seconds after the ensuing kick-off, only for United to go behind again when Diogo Dalot diverted a ball from Leon Bailey into his own net just after the hour mark.
 Marcus Rashford equalised six minutes later, before Bruno Fernandes and Scott McTominay sealed the victory.

 United received another home draw in the fourth round; they played against Burnley on 21 December 2022.
 Christian Eriksen opened the scoring in the first half before Rashford added a second after the half-time interval.

 In the quarter-finals, Manchester United were drawn at home against the lowest-ranked team remaining in the competition, Charlton Athletic.
-In the sides' first meeting in nearly 16 years, a first-half goal from Antony followed by two late goals in five minutes from substitute Rashford secured United a place in the semi-finals.
-The match featured the competitive debuts of Kobbie Mainoo and Facundo Pellistri for the club; the former started and played for an hour while the latter came on as a substitute at 84 minutes and assisted Rashford's first goal.
+In the sides' first meeting in nearly 16 years, a first-half goal from Antony, followed by two goals in five minutes from substitute Rashford late in the game secured United a place in the semi-finals.
+The match featured Kobbie Mainoo and Facundo Pellistri's competitive debuts for the club; the former started and played for an hour while the latter came on as a substitute at 84 minutes and assisted Rashford's first goal.
 This was also goalkeeper Tom Heaton's first start for the club.

 In the semi-finals, United faced Nottingham Forest, whom they defeated in the 1992 final to lift their first League Cup title.
 In the first leg held at City Ground, Rashford opened the scoring inside six minutes.
 Wout Weghorst then scored just before half-time, his first goal for the club.
 Fernandes wrapped up the win with another strike.
 In the return leg, goals from Anthony Martial and Fred secured a 5–0 aggregate win and a final appearance against Newcastle United.

 In the final, Casemiro opened the scoring before Rashford struck the second goal.
 United clung on to win their sixth League Cup and the club's first trophy since 2017.
-The 2–0 scoreline was a repeat between the two sides in the 1999 FA Cup final, and also meant that David de Gea surpassed Peter Schmeichel's club record for most clean sheets with 181.
+The 2–0 scoreline was a repeat of the 1999 FA Cup final.
+David de Gea kept his 181st clean sheet for the club during the match, surpassing the record held by Peter Schmeichel.